 Not everyone can stand my perspective.
 I prefer people hate me for being my true self, rather than pretending to be someone else.

-Truth is, when you’re honest or when you voice out your worldview or when you show your true self, other people may think you’re crazy.
+Truth is, when you’re honest or when you voice out your worldview or when you show your true self, people may think you’re crazy.

-But that’s okay.
+That’s okay.
 That means you’re being you.
 That means you’re not pleasing people.
 As the great Ralph Waldo Emerson once said,

 “To be yourself in a world that is constantly trying to make you something else is the greatest accomplishment.”